It’s time to reveal a surprising fact about that store-bought cake you’re eating:

 Allow to thaw in the refrigerator overnight before using.
-You might need to use your hands or spoon to break up any large chunks that have stuck together while it was chilled.
+You might need to use your hands or a spoon to break up any large chunks that have stuck together during storage.

 Okay, So I Made the Recipe – Now What?

 Once you whip up this delish mix, all you have to do is add some water and eggs to make an all-purpose batter for cakes and cupcakes.